shopware/docs/guides/installation/from-scratch.md

 ```

 {% hint style="info" %}
-If your WSL instance is already running after making changes to your .wslconfig file, you will need to restart your WSL service with `wsl --shutdown`, then `wsl` in order for the config settings to take effect
+If your WSL instance is already running after making changes to your *.wslconfig* file, you will need to restart your WSL service with `wsl --shutdown`, then `wsl` for the config settings to take effect.
 {% endhint %}

-Once `localhostForwarding` is enabled, you should update you name your local development domain in you Apache2 `sites-available` config file as follows:
+Once `localhostForwarding` is enabled, you should update your local development domain name in you Apache2 `sites-available` config file as follows:

 ```text
 xxxxxx.dev.localhost